 Let me guide you through the recipe with this step-by-step VIDEO.

-- for the meatballs, I used a combo of ground pork and veal, but you can use ground chicken, beef or pork
+- For the meatballs, I used a combo of ground pork and veal, but you can use ground chicken, turkey, beef or pork.

-- add roasted bell pepper instead of cherry tomatoes
+- Add roasted bell peppers or sun-dried tomatoes instead of cherry tomatoes.

 More meatballs, please!

 Cooking Video: How to Make Meatballs in Tomato Sauce with Orzo

 - 3 tbsp olive oil divided

 - 1 tsp each: black pepper dried oregano, sweet paprika, chili flakes

 - 2 cups/500 ml low sodium chicken broth or vegetable broth